rRMSAnalyzer: package to analyze RiboMethSeq data

 function.

 By default, C-scores for all the genomic rRNA positions are exported.
 The user can export additional information contained in the metadata by specifying the name of the column of interest.
-The user can export information related to the subset of annotated rRNA 2’Ome sites by setting the only_annotated parameter to TRUE.
+The user can export information related to the subset of annotated rRNA 2’Ome sites by setting the only_annotated argument to TRUE.

 Here is an example of ggplot-ready dataframe containing the C-scores of all the genomic rRNA positions as well as the condition related to the particular sample of interest: